Okay, I LOVE everything about a Christmas tree! I love decorating it, looking at it, and playing with the ornaments with my boys.

 The game listed below targets both expressive (speaking) and receptive (listening) skills.

 For this game, put all the Christmas tree decorations on the table.
-Make sure to cut them out ahead of time.
+Cut them out ahead of time.
 Each student gets a turn to choose a decoration to put on their own tree.
 HOWEVER, they can’t point to the one they want (hence the "no hands" name).

-Instead, the students have to describe which decoration they want by describing an attribute (blue, green, round, pattern, striped) or using a targeted grammatical structure (they desired response is adjusted for individual goals)
+Instead, the students have to describe which decoration they want by describing an attribute (blue, green, round, pattern, striped) or using a targeted grammatical structure (the desired response is adjusted for individual goals)

-There are many areas of language that can be targeted with this game.
-For example:
+You can target many areas of language with this game.